 The Basilica of the Holy Cross is the main Franciscan church in the city, and it is believed to have been founded by Saint Francis himself.
 The Basilica is located mere minutes from the Duomo, although when the site of Santa Croce was first chosen it was outside the walls of the city, in the marshlands.
 Famous personalities such as Galileo, Machiavelli, Michelangelo, Gentile, Foscolo, and Rossini are all buried at the Basilica.

-Architecturally speaking, the most noteworthy features of the Basilica is its group of sixteen chapels, most of these beautifully decorated by Giotto, along wiht its tombs and cenotaphs.
-The floor plan of the building is an Egyptian-designed cross and it features a single nave with two aisles seperated by octagonal columns.
+Architecturally speaking, the most noteworthy feature of the Basilica is its group of sixteen chapels, most of these beautifully decorated by Giotto, along with its tombs and cenotaphs.
+The floor plan of the building is an Egyptian-designed cross and it features a single nave with two aisles separated by octagonal columns.
 On the southern side of the church, there was also a convent, the ruins of which are still visible today.

 Famous works on display at the Uffizi include Botticelli’s Birth of Venus, Titian’s Venus of Urbino, and pieces by artists like Michelangelo, Piero della Francesca, and Raphael.

 Palazzo Pitti is a large Renaissance palace located near the Arno River, only a short distance from Ponte Vecchio.
 Originally belonging to Luca Pitti, a wealthy banker, the palace dates back to 1458.
 Later bought by the Medici family in 1549, the palace became the main residence of the Grand Duchy of Tuscany during their rule.
 Over the centuries, it also became a large treasure trove of paintings, jewelry, plates, and various other priceless objects.